Kubanec01/ActionCam-Store/README.md

 - Tailwind CSS
 - Framer Motion

-## 🌟 Features
+## 🌍 Features

-- Track your expenses with numbers and percentages.
-- Save and manage values for future reference.
-- Changes are stored in the local storage, ensuring data persists even after closing the app.
+- Persistent Data Storage – Changes and cart data are saved in local storage for convenience.
+- Simple Shopping Cart Functionality – Easily add, remove, and manage items in the cart.
-- Space-like atmosphere for an engaging user experience.
+- Dynamic User Interface – Engaging and modern UI for an immersive browsing experience.
-- Responsive and fast UI built.
-- Info section on the app with a brief description and instructions on how to use the application.
-- Fetch current time and date data from an external API to display real-time information.
-- Localization support with i18n, allowing the app to be used in different languages.
-- Option to choose from 3 different currencies for a personalized financial experience.
+- Seamless Interactions – Smooth transitions and responsive design for effortless navigation.
+- Interactive 3D Elements – Visually appealing elements integrated from Spline for a unique touch.

 ## 🔧 Installation